usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.1.4.1 Mandatory Items on the Front of the PIV Card

-Zone 1F—Photograph.
+*Zone 1F—Photograph*.
 The photograph shall be placed in the upper left corner, as depicted in Figure 4-1, and be a full frontal pose from top of the head to shoulder.
 A minimum of 300 dots per inch (dpi) resolution shall be used.
 The background should follow recommendations set forth in [SP 800-76].

-Zone 2F—Name.
+*Zone 2F—Name*.
 The full name[^pseudonym] shall be printed directly under the photograph in capital letters.
 The full name shall be composed of a Primary Identifier (i.e., surnames or family names) and a Secondary Identifier (i.e., pre-names or given names).
 The printed name shall match the name on the identity source documents provided during identity proofing and registration to the extent possible.
 The full name shall